 Table of Contents

-There are two types of variable:
+There are two types of variables:

 Levels of Measurement

-There are four scales of data measurement used in statistics i.e. nominal, ordinal, and internal and ratio.
-Different levels of measurement are used to analyze a data set appropriately.
-Different levels of measurement are shown as follows:
+There are four scales of data measurement used in statistics: nominal, ordinal, interval, and ratio.
+The last two levels of measurement are sometimes known as continuous or scale measurements.
+Different levels of measurement are used to analyze a dataset appropriately.

 Frequency distribution process:

 The range of frequencies presented in a table displays how often certain values or outcomes occur.
 Suppose Sam is a player on a high school football team.
 Sam has scored various numbers of goals in recent games.
 The range is given as follows: 2, 3, 1, 2, 1, 3, 3, 2, 4.
 The frequency of scores is shown as follows:

 The above frequency distribution of goals indicates that Sam often scores 2 and 3 goals.
 The possibility of 1 goal is 2, and the possibility of 4 goals is at least 1.

 Normal distribution is a well-known type of continuous probability distribution.
 This type of distribution is helpful in natural and social sciences to demonstrate random variables and their relationship.
 Due to the central limit theorem, the importance of normal distribution has increased.